Optimizing the overall user experience and of an AI-powered women’s fitness app using OOUX & ORCA

 My Value Add

-The team is working to improve the app's overall user experience and add new features to the app to become the go-to fitness app for women.
+The team was working to improve the app's overall user experience and add new features to become the go-to fitness app for women.

 adding consistency to the UI with a new component system

-identifying and optimizing user flow issues via audits and usability testing
+identifying and optimizing user flow issues via app audits

 How It Works